 Catalan, Spanish, Mallorquín dialect

-The Hospital Son Llatzer is a modern public hospital opened in 2001 and is part of the public network of the Ministry of Health and Consumption of the Government of the Balearic Islands off the coast of Spain.
-Their mission is based on the goal of providing high quality and efficient specialized healthcare through commitment to teaching research and innovative technological development.
-Some of their main focuses include placing emphasis on creating a learning environment for undergrad students, opening up great dialogues, and providing unique learning opportunities.
+The Hospital Son Llatzer is a modern public hospital, which opened in 2001 and is part of the public network of the Ministry of Health and Consumption of the Government of the Balearic Islands.
+Their mission is based on the goal of providing high-quality, efficient, specialized healthcare through commitment to teaching, research, and innovative technological development.
+The Hospital Son Llatzer was a pioneer in Europe in the use of computerized hospital systems, allowing them to develop process-based care for the service of the community.
+Some of their main focuses include creating a learning environment for undergrad students, opening up great dialogues, and providing unique learning opportunities.